 Note

-The XAdES specification supports an alternative countersignature approach where a <ds:Signature> element pointing to the countersigned signature’s <ds:SignatureValue> is embedded in the <ds:Object> of the countersigning signature.
+[XAdES] supports an alternative countersignature approach where a <ds:Signature> element pointing to the countersigned signature’s <ds:SignatureValue> is embedded in the <ds:Object> of the countersigning signature.
 The inclusion of an alternative method in this specification does not prohibit this approach.

 See Section 5.5, “Digital Signature Examples” for a sample UBL Invoice that references a detached digital signature.